 The payment would commit them and there won’t be any losses on your part.

-24. Employ Qualified and Trained Personnel
+24. Employ Qualified Personnel

 As you scale your fashion business, determine the parts of the operation you enjoy most and tap into your own strengths.
 Hire around those to fill in the gaps.